progenetix/progenetix-web/docs/news/2001-2020/2012-06-01-progenetix--z-progenetix-arraymap-changes-2013-05-22.md

 #### 2013-02-13

-* data fix: PMID 18160781 had missing loss values (due to irregular character encoding); fixed, thanks to Emanuela Felley-Bosco for the note!
+* data fix: pubmed 18160781 had missing loss values (due to irregular character encoding); fixed, thanks to Emanuela Felley-Bosco for the note!

 #### 2012-12-14